 If you don't want to wind up in a situation where you are short on the funds you need to enjoy your golden years, your best bet is coming up with a comprehensive retirement plan now.
 After all, waiting any longer will only make the pain worse and give you even less time to invest and see your savings grow.

-While you can work with a financial advisor to plan for retirement (and perhaps you should), there are plenty of steps you can take now, on your own.
+You can work with a financial advisor to plan for retirement, and a service like SmartAsset's no-cost quiz can match you with pre-vetted registered investment advisors (RIAs) to help you make you plan.
+But there are plenty of steps you can take now, on your own.
 This basic framework can help you get started.

 Step 1: Determine Your Retirement Goals